 I was a supply sergeant in the Army National Guard at the time.
-We were at Camp Ripley, MN transferring equipment in preparation for a trip to Iraq.
-It was busy on camp, and the supply sergeants ended up staying in older buildings on post.
+We were preparing for a trip to Iraq.
+It was busy on camp, and the supply sergeants ended up staying in some of the older buildings on post.

 My building had two sides to it: The side we did business in, and the side that remained locked.
 I had keys for both, and had looked in the locked side of the building earlier to see if there were any tables or things I might use to make my stay a little cozier.
 There were some rough-looking tables, a few boxes of junk, and there was a chimney where once a wood or coal stove had been connected.
 I locked it up when I left.